some-coder-whowantstocode/services/README.md

 #### Features

-- **Creating Offers:** The service allows you to create offers for peer-to-peer connections.
+- **Creating Offers & Answers:** The service allows you to create offers and aswers for peer-to-peer connections or you might make a code a little flexible and make it a many-to-many with mesh.
 - **Sending and Receiving:** The service provides functionality for sending and receiving data over the peer-to-peer connection.
 - **Event Listeners:** The service includes event listeners for various events, such as ICE candidates.